pkitazos/project-planning/timelog.md

 - _2 hours_ finished python model and worked on parsing JSON response into an object that can be used to update the admin-panel ui
 - _2 hours_ worked on basic table to display matching data summary (size, weight, profile)

+## Week 10

+## Week 11

 ### 1 Dec

 - _2 hours_ made summary tables responsive and created admin-panel tab to display detailed results of a matching

 ### 2 Dec

-- _5 hours_ moved data formatting to matching-server: web-app now collects and sends data including string IDs to matching server, where information is put into a hash-table for converting to-and-from integers used by the matching package
+- _5 hours_ moved data formatting to matching-server: web-app now collects and sends data including string IDs to matching-server, where information is put into a hash-table for converting to-and-from integers used by the matching package

 ### 3 Dec

 - _3 hours_ displayed detailed matching and rank of projects for each algorithm in the dedicated details tab, finished off changes to generous, greedy and minimum-cost algorithms
 - _1 hour_ started working on stage control, tabs-available change depending on active stage, but no way to change stage from ui

+## Week 12

+## Week 13

 ### 11 Dec

-- _0.5 hour_ updated greedy-generous algorithm on server to work with updated data representation and return matching data formatted correctly
+- _0.5 hour_ updated greedy-generous algorithm on matching-server to work with updated data representation and return matching data formatted correctly
 - _2 hours_ changed admin-panel tabs to be individual pages and started work on the stage control functionality

 ### 12 Dec